dominikrys/dominikrys.github.io/content/posts/datadog-log-metrics-terraform/index.md

     image: "img/cover.png"
     alt: "Cover"
 tags:
-  - datadog
-  - infrastructure
+  - DataDog
-  - terraform
+  - Terraform
-  - devops
+  - SRE
 ---

 In this post, I give an overview of how to create Datadog Log Metrics in Terraform.
 Having had done this recently, I encountered a couple of caveats that warranted documenting.
 Hopefully it will help others that encountered similar issues.